What Are the Options for Infant Adoption?

 Relative Adoption

-Steering the process of relative adoption can be a deeply emotional journey for both the birth parents and the prospective adoptive family.
+Steering the process of relative adoption can be a deeply emotional journey for both the expectant/ birth parents and the prospective adoptive family.
 When evaluating this option, it’s important to understand the unique family dynamics and emotional impact that come with choosing a relative to adopt your child.

 Family dynamics play a significant role in relative adoption.
 While it can be comforting to know that your child will be raised by someone within your family circle, it can also bring about complex emotions.
 Maneuvering relationships within the family, setting boundaries, and managing expectations are essential aspects to reflect on throughout the adoption process.